-Whistleblower Protection for Financial Services Industry Employees
+Whistleblower Protection for Banking/Financial Services Industry Employees

 The whistleblower protection provision of the Consumer Financial Protection Act provides a cause of action for corporate whistleblowers who suffer retaliation for raising concerns about potential violations of rules or regulations of the Consumer Financial Protection Bureau.

 OSHA has issued final rules implementing the whistleblower protection provision of the Consumer Financial Protection Act (CFPA).
 Enacted as Section 1057 of the Dodd-Frank Act, the CFPA’s whistleblower protection provision provides robust protection to employees who disclose fraud related to consumer financial protection services.